luquelab/pyCapsid/README.md

 ## Examples and Tutorials
 The online [Colab notebook](https://colab.research.google.com/github/luquelab/pyCapsid/blob/main/notebooks/pyCapsid_colab_notebook.ipynb) contains a default example in the Quick-start guide, which is the simplest way to get started using pyCapsid.

+An example of the pyCapsid report is accessible at <https://github.com/luquelab/pyCapsid/tree/main/notebooks/pyCapsid_report_example>.

 The online documentation includes a page with [tutorials](https://luquelab.github.io/pyCapsid/tutorial/).

 The [pyCapsid YouTube playlist](https://www.youtube.com/playlist?list=PLoqX8Gr-Q1jaDwF8phzP2MfVsMw71IdOt) includes video tutorials with instructions on using the Colab notebook and visualizing the results in ChimeraX.